To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Experimental Evaluation

-Next, we audit DP-SGD (Shuffle) under the \PI threat model described in Section~\ref{sec:threat_models} (unless otherwise stated).
 In all experiments, we use a randomly sampled gradient from the unit ball as the canary gradient, although we did not notice any significant difference between different types of canary gradients (e.g., dirac) in preliminary experiments.